Black Taj Mahal

-The Black Taj Mahal (Kala Taj) is a legendary black marble mausoleum that is said to have been planned to be built across the Yamuna River opposite the Taj Mahal in Agra, Uttar Pradesh, India.
+The Black Taj Mahal was a legendary black marble mausoleum that is said to have been planned to be built across the Yamuna River opposite the Taj Mahal in Agra, Uttar Pradesh, India.
 Mughal emperor Shah Jahan is said to have desired a mausoleum for himself similar to that of the one he had built in memory of his second wife, Mumtaz Mahal.

 A French traveller by the name of Jean Baptiste Tavernier who visited Agra in 1665 first mentioned the idea of Black Taj in his fanciful writings.
 The writings of Tavernier mention that Shah Jahan began to build his own tomb on the other side of the river but could not complete it as he was deposed by his own son Aurangzeb.
 However, many modern archaeologists believe this story to be myth.

 Background

-The belief holds that Shah Jahan planned a mausoleum to be built in black marble across the Yamuna river, with the two structures connected by a bridge.
-The idea originates from fanciful writings of Jean-Baptiste Tavernier, a European traveller who visited Agra in 1665.
-It was suggested that Shah Jahan was overthrown by his son Aurangzeb before it could be built.
-Ruins of blackened marble across the river in Moonlight Garden, Mahtab Bagh, seemed to support this legend.
+The belief holds that Shah Jahan planned a mausoleum to be built in black marble across the Yamuna River, with the two structures connected by a bridge.
+The idea originates from the fanciful writings of Jean-Baptiste Tavernier, a European traveller who visited Agra in 1665.
+It was suggested that Shah Jahan was overthrown by his son Aurangzeb, before it could be built.
+Ruins of blackened marble across the river in the Moonlight Garden, Mahtab Bagh, seemed to support this legend.

-According to historian Mohammad Naushad, when the Mughal emperor Shah Jahan came to Burhanpur, he had brought his wife along.
-Mumtaz had 3 deliveries in Burhanpur.
-Unfortunately, she died at the time of the birth of their fourteenth child.
+According to historian Mohammad Naushad, when the Mughal emperor Shah Jahan came to Burhanpur on a military campaign, he had brought his wife Mumtaz Mahal along.
+Mumtaz had 3 deliveries in Burhanpur and died giving birth to their fourteenth child.
 According to Mumtaz's wish, Shah Jahan built the Taj Mahal in her memory.
 For six months, Mumtaz was buried in Burhanpur itself.
 It is called Pine Garden.

 Shah Jahan wished that the Taj Mahal should be built in Burhanpur itself.
-Due to the presence of termites in the soil and low water level of Tapti, the architect of that time advised not to build the Taj Mahal here.
+Due to the presence of termites in the soil and the low water level of the River Tapti, the architect of that time advised not to build the Taj Mahal here.
 65 quality marble was to be installed in the Taj Mahal, which was difficult to bring here from Rajasthan and Iran at that time, but the base design of the Taj Mahal was made in Burhanpur.
-A replica of this is present in Black Taj Mahal Burhanpur.
-Tourists from all over the India and foreign countries come to see it.

-According to historian Mohammad Naushad, there is a tomb of Shahnawaz Khan in the Kala Taj Mahal.
-Shahnawaz Khan was the eldest son of Abdul Rahim Khankhana.
+A replica of this is present in Shah Nawaz Khan's tomb in Burhanpur.
+This tomb is also called the Black Taj Mahal of Burhanpur.
+According to historian Mohammad Naushad, Shah Nawaz Khan was the eldest son of Abdul Rahim Khankhana.
 He was brought up in Burhanpur itself.
 Seeing his bravery, he was made the commander of the Mughal army.
-He died at the age of 44, buried on the banks of the Utawali river in Burhanpur.
+He died at the age of 44, buried on the banks of the Utawali River in Burhanpur.